-Christian Gardner graduated in spring 2017 and is currently a high school social studies teacher in Maryland.
+Christian Gardner ('17) teaches high school social studies in Maryland.
 A native of Knightsdale, NC (just outside Raleigh), he chose App State over other state institutions that his classmates at East Wake High School preferred.
 Christian wanted to attend a college with a more laid-back and personal atmosphere, and App State fit the bill.
 Christian completed his student teaching at Watauga High School, mostly teaching Civics & Economics.

 His experiences at App State have translated well to McDonough High School in Charles County Schools, MD, where he teaches Local, State, and National Government and AP Comparative Government.